 Showing 1 to 15 of 29 results.

-A family wedding film, compiling family portraits with short sequences at the church and reception.
+A wedding film, with joyous family portraits.
+The guests are seen laughing and fooling around for the camera, with short sequences at the church and reception.

 [Jubilee and Coronation Film]

 Scenes from King George V Silver Jubilee in 1935.
 The film features the celebrations in London, scenes of street decorations, decorated navy ships, and aeroplane formations.